namdev-rathod/eks-terraform-github-actions/README.md

-# 🚀 AWS EKS DevOps CI/CD Project With Terraform and GitHub Actions
+# 🚀 DevOps CI/CD Project With AWS EKS, Terraform and GitHub Actions

 This project demonstrates a real-time, end-to-end deployment pipeline using **AWS EKS**, **Terraform**, **Kubernetes**, and **GitHub Actions**.
 The goal is to provision a fully functional Kubernetes environment on AWS and deploy a containerized application through CI/CD.